mesosphere-backup/time-series-demo/offline/README.md

 To do (Michael H9):

-- Docker image nginx + static content + S3 interface
+- Docker image nginx S3 interface
-- Marathon app spec

 In this part we will deploy a Docker-based nginx app in Marathon, acting as the UI for the offline reporting:

 ![Offline reporting Web UI](../img/offline-reporting.png)

-## Building & install offline reporting Web UI
+## Build & install offline reporting Web UI

 The offline reporting Web UI is an automated Docker hub build, see: https://hub.docker.com/r/mhausenblas/tsdemo-offline-reporting-ui/